Use SIP with Twilio Voice

 Session Initiation Protocol (SIP) is a standardized communications protocol that has been widely adopted for managing multimedia communication sessions for voice and video calls.
 SIP may be used to establish connectivity between your communications infrastructures such as an on-premise or virtual PBX and Twilio's communications platform.

 Twilio's Programmable Voice SIP Interface product enables you to use your existing SIP communications infrastructure to initiate SIP sessions with the Twilio Cloud.
+When Twilio receives SIP traffic, you can configure how calls are handled using Webhooks, Twilio Functions, TwiML Bins, Studio Flows.
 SIP Interface uses Twilio's TwiML language and/or Twilio's REST APIs to create advanced voice applications.
 Learn how to get started connecting your SIP communications infrastructure to the Twilio Cloud.

 Twilio's Programmable Voice SIP Interface product enables your advanced voice applications to initiate SIP sessions from the Twilio Cloud towards your existing SIP communications infrastructure using Twilio's TwiML language and/or Twilio's REST APIs.
 Learn how to get started connecting the Twilio Cloud to your SIP communications infrastructure.